 Assessments from the information input by class teachers will then generate percentages of pupils working at age related expectations.
-This data is easily manipulated to generate data for groups of pupils.
+This data is easily manipulated to generate data for groups of pupils and identify specific pupils who are not making expected progress.